Netflix/conductor/docker/README.md

 Elasticsearch timeout
 Standalone(single node) elasticsearch has a yellow status which will cause timeout for conductor server(Required: Green).
-Spin up a cluster(More than once) to prevent timeout or edit the local code(check the issue tagged for more) Check issue: https://github.com/Netflix/conductor/issues/2262
+Spin up a cluster(More than one) to prevent timeout or edit the local code(check the issue tagged for more) Check issue: https://github.com/Netflix/conductor/issues/2262

 Changes does not reflect after changes in config.properties